Wolfram von Richthofen: Move to the Crimea

 Richthofen's Corps had been resting in Germany, rebuilding after the winter battles.
 This was still in progress when Richthofen landed at Luftflotte 4's headquarters at Nikolayev on 21 April.
 The discussion that Richthofen had with Löhr, the air fleet's commander, was unique in Luftwaffe history.
 For the first time organisational custom, which was to place Corps level units under the command of an air fleet in whatever region the Corps was deployed, was abandoned.
 Richthofen was allowed to operate independently alongside Luftflotte 4.
 Fliegerkorps VIII was under his command at all times and would provide the lion's share of close support operations.
-All offensive air operations were the responsibility of Richthofen, and he was only answerable to Hermann Göring.
+All offensive air operations were Richthofen's responsibility, and he was only answerable to Hermann Göring.
 This news was not received well by Löhr or his chief of staff at Luftflotte 4, Günther Korten.

 Richthofen met with Manstein on 28 April, and largely got on with Manstein.
 Despite being conceited personalities, they both genuinely respected each other.
 Though on one occasion Richthofen claimed in his diary to have taken great delight in beating Manstein in a debate over tactical differences.
 Manstein and Richthofen determined that the limited land forces available made cooperation between land and air forces critical.
 The main points of effort were discussed and each man's staff was ordered to deal directly with each other to facilitate rapid cooperation.